Maine Practice Materials with helpful tips

 Municipal Codes from the Garbrecht Law Library website -- listed by County

-Maine Municipal Association list of ordinances
+Maine Municipal Association list of municipal websites

 Periodicals/Law Reviews

-COMP: the Maine Workers’ Compensation Journal, 1984 to date and an annual index, 1994 to date
+COMP: the Maine Workers’ Compensation Journal, 1984 to 2009

 Maine Bar Bulletin (1967-1985)